DSP-on-Wine/red-wine-quality/README.md

 ### Running the Streamlit App

-Once the dependencies are installed, you can run the Streamlit app using the following command from the root directory:
+Once the fastAPI app is running, you can run the Streamlit app using the following command from the root directory.
+Keep the API running, open a new terminal and run the command:

 ```bash
 streamlit run streamlit_app/main.py